theharmy/OverKeys/docs/advanced/custom-layouts.md

 ## Troubleshooting

-- If your custom layout doesn't appear after enabling it, try restarting OverKeys.
 - If your layout displays incorrectly, verify the JSON format in your configuration file.
 - Ensure your layout name in `defaultUserLayout` exactly matches one of the names in your `userLayouts` array.
 - If you're using symbols or special characters, make sure they're properly escaped in the JSON.
-- You can revert to built-in layouts by disabling the "Use custom layout from config" option.